Gwal Pahari

-Gwal Pahari is a village dominated by Gurjar community in Gurugram Mandal in the Gurugram District of Haryana state, India.
+Gwal Pahari is a city in Gurgaon Mandal in the Gurgaon District of Haryana state, India.

 Bandwari-Mangar bani hills biodiversity area

 Forest

 Bandhwari along with neighbouring villages of Gwal Pahari, Baliawas and Mangar Bani, which lies near the forest parts of Southern Delhi Ridge of Aravalli range, is an ecologically sensitive under threat biodiversity area dotted with disused mining pits.
 The floura, fauna and ecology has degraded and severely needs restoration by replacing the invasive Vilayati kikar weed by the 3-layer cover of native grass, shrubs and trees.
 This area lies in the habitat of leopards.

 Restoration

 To restore the ground water recharge, the Haryana government is building check dam in the hills of bandhwari forest.
 This will protect the water logging in the rain as well as provide the water for the wild animals of forests during the dry summer months.

 Concerns: Waste-to-energy plant and landfill

 A waste-to-energy plant on which the government has already spent INR300 crore is being expanded with another INR400 crore with two of sand mine pits to be used for dumping the untreated toxic waste, this has caused serious environmental threat to the sensitive ecology.

 In 2017, National Green Tribunal (NGT) asked the Central Pollution Control Board (CPCB) to the test the groundwater sample near Bandhwari plant as the landfill site has a stream of dirty black water pollution the aquafiers and leeching in to the forest in the area which is known to discharge industrial waste and construction debris in the Aravalli forests along the roads in Gurugram-Faridabad area.